-The process is also known as fractional Gaussian noise (FGN) due to Mandelbrot and van Ness (1968), although these authors used a more complicated approach to define it.
+The Gaussian version of the process is also known as fractional Gaussian noise (FGN) due to Mandelbrot and van Ness (1968), although these authors used a more complicated approach to define it.
 Here we do not use the term FGN as the adjective fractional is not quite informative (there cannot be a non-fractional process; note that the white noise, in which H = 0.5 is fractional too), the adjective Gaussian is too restrictive (we will implement non-Gaussian HK) and the noun noise is too negative and perhaps misleading when we try to describe Nature's processes.
-As already mentioned, the mathematical process had been earlier proposed by Kolmogorov (1940), while Hurst (1951) pioneered the detection in geophysical time series of the behaviour described by this process; hence the name HK we use for this process.
+As already mentioned, a variant of that mathematical process had been earlier proposed by Kolmogorov (1940), while Hurst (1951) pioneered the detection in geophysical time series of the behaviour described by this process; hence the name HK we use for this process.

 Because this process has infinite instantaneous variance, the sampled process in discrete time is not meaningful (many characteristics take infinite values).
-However, the averaged process is well behaving with all of its characteristics (including its variance) finite, which makes it quite useful in applications.
+However, the averaged process is well behaving with all of its characteristics (including its variance) finite, which makes it quite useful in applications, if we exclude the very small scales..